maxaus2002/Evaluating-Deep-Learning-Models-for-Minute-Level-Bitcoin-Forecasting-and-Subsequent-Trading-/README.md

 	Algorithmic Based (Month-Month Portfolio.exe

-8)  Once completed all equity graphs are viewable in their respective month folder
+10)  Once completed, all equity graphs are viewable in the respective month folder
 ------------------------------------------------------------------------

 Quick Start - Manual method

-1) ensure all relevant packages are installed as shown in the report, with all matching versions
+1) Ensure all relevant packages are installed as shown in the report, with all matching versions

-2)  Choose forecasting model
+2)  Choose a forecasting model

 	Transformer Model
     # or
 	LSTM Model
-3) open respective forecasting code
+3) Open the respective forecasting code
 	Transformer.py
     # or
 	LSTM.py